-Throughout 2017 and as of March 16, 2018, James A. Bristol, Ph.D., Liam Ratcliffe, M.D., Ph.D. and Dennis L. Walsh served and presently serve on our Compensation Committee, with Dr. Bristol serving as Chairperson of the committee.
-None of the members of our Compensation Committee has at any time during the last three years been one of our officers or employees or had any relationship requiring disclosure under Item 404 of Regulation S-K. None of our executive officers currently serves, or in the past fiscal year has served, as a member of the Board of Directors or Compensation Committee of any entity that has one or more executive officers serving on our Board of Directors or Compensation Committee.
+Throughout 2018, James A. Bristol, Ph.D., Liam Ratcliffe, M.D., Ph.D. and Dennis L. Walsh served and as of March 18, 2019, Dr. Bristol and Mr. Walsh presently serve on our Compensation Committee, with Dr. Bristol serving as Chairperson of the committee.
+None of the members of our Compensation Committee has at any time during the past fiscal year been one of our officers or employees or had any relationship requiring disclosure under Item 404 of Regulation S-K. None of our executive officers currently serves, or in the past fiscal year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board of Directors or Compensation Committee.